spechtlarissa/DataAnalysisR/README.md

 - Presenting data with RMarkdown
 - Final day: Group data analysis project day

-The folder for both blocks contain: my slides, the project tasks the students had finish by the end of each day, and the interactive scripts for the respective topics that are to be understood as hands-on coding material
+The folder for both blocks contain: my slides, the project tasks the students had to finish in the interactive group work sessions, and the scripts for the respective topics that are to be understood as hands-on coding material